raganwald-deprecated/homoiconic/2011/02/misadventure_part_iv.md

 **a standard for organizing javascript files**

-Looking at Faux's rules, you can see that it strongly encourages organizing your Backbone.js model, collection and view classes in either of two forms:
+Looking at Faux's rules, you can see that it strongly encourages organizing your Backbone.js model, collection and view classes in files named after the classes or after the methods.

-First and simplest, you can place each class into a file using underscores instead of CamelCase, e.g. `bed_view.js` for the `BedView` class.
+In simple cases, you can place each class into a file using underscores instead of CamelCase, e.g. `bed_view.js` for the `BedView` class.
 This works well when the class does not have any dependencies on other models, collections, or views.
 This does not work for classes that have dependencies that need to be resolved.

 Unlike frameworks such as Ruby on Rails, Faux does not dynamically resolve dependencies.
 Consider the class `LocationCollection`: